jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 We will need two functions.
 One which will be triggered by the webhook initiated from The Things Network, and a second one which will be triggered when there is a change on a document in the *deviceTwins* collection.

-First we create the Function which will be executed by the TTN webhook.
-This function will take the input from TTN, decode the payload and insert the data into the *telemetry* collection.
+First, we create the Function which will be executed by the TTN webhook.
+This function will take the input from TTN, decode the payload, and insert the data into the *telemetry* collection.

 NOTE: In this example we save all the data that we receive.
 Usually you want to filter it and only store the data which is of importance.